ocaml-multicore/domainslib/README.md

 This fork introduces support for a technique called "batching" which aims to increase data structure throughput of programs.
 In programs that run with "batching" support, data structure operations can be processed as a logical "batch" instead of atomic operations which reduces synchronization overhead and opens up more opportunities for optimisation.
 The goal of this work is to provide the scheduling infrastructure for the community to innovate and build new data structures for OCaml that stand to benefit from batching.

+The main contributions of our work include:
+1. A portable Batcher which makes turning explicitly batched data structures to their implcitly batched versions cheap.
+2. A Batcher that allows multiple batched data structures in the same program
+3. Investigation of the performance characteristics of implicitly batched data structures

 To read more about Batching, this paper introduces the idea https://www.cse.wustl.edu/~kunal/resources/Papers/batcher.pdf

 # Preliminary work and test results